iguridi/paneles/README.md

 ## Environment

-This was tested in a Macbook Air M3
+This was tested on a MacBook Air with an M3 chip using Python 3.9.6.

-I used Python 3.9.6